jeannopoulos

 New York — Madame Jean

 Raising her three daughters in NYC, she became a linguist and director at the Berlitz School of Languages, where she was known as “Madame Jean” until her retirement.
-She also went by “Agnes” — the name John Lazare’s January 2004 obituary uses when listing her as his surviving wife.
+She also went by “Agnes” — her birth-registration name, which John Lazare’s January 2004 obituary used when listing her as his surviving wife.
 She later lived in East Northport (Long Island) and Colorado.

 She died April 7, 2004, ten weeks after her husband John.
 Interment at Calverton National Cemetery, New York.